Oru Thekkan Thallu Case: Production

-On 14 July 2021, Biju Menon announced that his next film would be Oru Thekkan Thallu Case and released the film's first look graphic poster of the four pivotal characters.
+On 14 July 2021, Biju Menon announced that his next film would be Oru Thekkan Thallu Case and released the film's first-look graphic poster featuring the four pivotal characters.
 On 10 November 2021, Nimisha Sajayan informed that the principal photography of the film would start soon.
-In February 2022, the crew of the film announced that the shoot of the film is completed.
+In February 2022, the crew announced that the shooting of the film was completed.

 Soundtrack

 The music of the film is composed by Justin Varghese.